UAM: A Unified Attention-Mamba Backbone of Multimodal Framework for Tumor Cell Classification

 \subsection{Ablation Study}

 We conducted ablation experiments with two model variants, UAM-L and UAM-M, to systematically evaluate the contributions of different components.
 As shown in Table~\ref{tab:initial-cls}, UAM-M achieves the best overall performance when all datasets are combined, demonstrating the effectiveness of the Amamba-MoE encoder.
-This confirms our hypothesis that the Mixture-of-Experts (MoE) mechanism enhances the radiomics representation capability of hybrid architectures, particularly on large-scale datasets.
-Furthermore, Table~\ref{tab:cross-cls} shows that UAM-L exhibits comparable generalization performance to the full UAM model, indicating that the Amamba encoder effectively captures universal radiomics representations.
+This confirms our hypothesis that the Mixture-of-Experts (MoE) mechanism enhances the image representation capability of hybrid architectures, particularly on large-scale datasets.
+Furthermore, Table~\ref{tab:cross-cls} shows that UAM-L exhibits comparable generalization performance to the full UAM model, indicating that the Amamba encoder effectively captures universal image representations.
 Nevertheless, UAM consistently outperforms both ablated variants across most evaluation scenarios, underscoring the complementary advantages of combining the Amamba and Amamba-MoE encoders.

 In addition, we varied the number of UAM blocks to assess the impact of this hyperparameter (set to Block = 4 in our final configuration).
-As illustrated in Figure~\ref{subfig:ablations}, increasing the number of blocks leads to overfitting due to the low dimensionality of cell radiomics features, whereas reducing the block number to two causes a performance drop.
+As illustrated in Figure~\ref{subfig:ablations}, increasing the number of blocks leads to overfitting in the limited data size, whereas reducing the block number to two causes a performance drop.